-It’s the middle of February and you’ve probably noticed store displays full of various sized hearts, pink everything, and chocolate as far as the eye can see.
-That’s right, Valentine’s Day is almost here again.
-A romantic holiday can be lonely for the newly divorced, but there are still ways to celebrate and have a memorable experience with your kids.
+It’s still early in February, but you’ve probably noticed store displays full of various-sized hearts, pink everything, and chocolate as far as the eye can see.
+A romantic holiday can be lonely for newly divorced dads, but there are still ways to celebrate and have a memorable experience with your kids.

 1. Make Your Kids the Focus